-A third issue that would be open to consideration after Miranda is the propriety of questioning a suspect who indicates that he does not want to be questioned.
+A third issue that would be open to reconsideration after Miranda is the propriety of questioning a suspect who indicates that he does not want to be questioned.
 Miranda itself established nearly absolute rules that a suspect can cut off custodial interrogation, immediately and permanently, by expressing a reluctance to talk or by asking for counsel.
-As discussed above, pp. 8-9, 35, 54-55 supra, these rules are wrong as a matter of history, and more extreme than those that are presently recognized in any other Fifth Amendment context.
+As discussed above, pp. 7, 32, 50 supra, these rules are wrong as a matter of history, and more extreme than those that are presently recognized in any other Fifth Amendment context.
 As a matter of policy, we see no reason why a reasonable effort should not be made to persuade an uncooperative suspect to make a statement or answer questions.
-It should at least be permissible to present such a suspect with an account
+It should at least be permissible to present such a suspect with an account of accusations or other evidence against him, and to ask him whether he can offer any response or explanation in light of that information.
+182/